Pro-Kiddie/IoTFlaskApp/README.md

 (Refer to “config.json” for example value of each)

 ### Generating AWS credentials
-1)	Login to your AWS Account.
+1. Login to your AWS Account.
 On the dashboard, select ‘Account Details’ then ‘AWS CLI’
-2)	Save the provided access keys to a file named ‘credentials’
+2. Save the provided access keys to a file named ‘credentials’
-3)	Move the ‘credentials’ file to where the AWS setup script can read it
+3. Move the ‘credentials’ file to where the AWS setup script can read it
-4)	On Windows this is C:\Users\<your user>\.aws\
+4. On Windows this is C:\Users\<your user>\.aws\
-5)	On Linux this is ~/.aws/ where ~ is your home directory
+5. On Linux this is ~/.aws/ where ~ is your home directory
-6)	Run setup_aws.py found in the project folder
+6. Run setup_aws.py found in the project folder
-a)	Creates the necessary database tables in AWS DynamoDB
+    - Creates the necessary database tables in AWS DynamoDB
-b)	Creates an admin account for the web interface with credentials defined in config.json
+    - Creates an admin account for the web interface with credentials defined in config.json
-c)	Creates the S3 bucket for storing captured images
+    - Creates the S3 bucket for storing captured images

 ### Setting up AWS Services
 From the same dashboard above, click on ‘AWS Console’.
 AQ Mon utilises multiple AWS Lambda functions that are called in different AWS functions.